A new build ‘House for Life’ in Devon

 The architects are McLean Quinlan who only design individual homes and who are very much architects and designers; so as well as doing the overall architecture of the house itself, they designed all of the interior design, fittings and finishes, and lighting.The very contemporary build is principally a single storey, flat-roofed, four-bedroom house with a partial basement taking advantage of the sloping nature of the site.
 The internal dimensions are approximately 300 square metres for the main floor and 100 square metres for the basement.
-The main floor will have four bedrooms, with the rest of it being open plan but divided into various zones, while the basement will have a large living space plus the plant room and a large storage room.
+The main floor has four bedrooms, with the rest of it being open plan but divided into various zones, while the basement has a large living space plus the plant room and a large storage room.
 While being contemporary and clean, the external design of the house reflects its siting next to a classic walled kitchen garden.
 It has a glass roofed courtyard-style room at its centre, and a “virtual path” running right through the house along the line of the former garden path between a gate into the walled garden and the gardener’s cottage on the other side of the house.
 It has a simple but elegant brick front, matching the old wall, with a discreet entry porch and a slim window opening to one side, while its most distinctive feature is a contemporary glass oriel window emerging through the wall.
-The rest of the house sitting behind the front wall is dark rendered with a large proportion of triple-glazing.
+The rest of the house sitting behind the front wall is black rendered with a large proportion of triple-glazing.
 Construction is by advanced SIPS panels manufactured off site, nearby in Devon and consisting of a mixture of standard and bespoke panels.

 There is a parking area for several cars at the front of the plot, immediately off the minor road.